Special Operations

 push!(circuit, Diffusion(10), 1:10...)

-10-qubit circuit with 1 instructions:
+10-qubit circuit with 1 instruction:

 └── Diffusion @ q[1:10]